Paycheck Protection Program (PPP) loan forgiveness guidelines

 How the loan forgiveness amount is calculated

 - Determine the maximum amount of possible loan forgiveness.
-This is based on how much you spent on payroll and other eligible expenses like rent and utilities during the 8-week period.
+This is based on how much you spent on payroll and other eligible expenses like rent and utilities during the 24-week period.

 - Calculate the amount (if any) by which the maximum loan forgiveness will be reduced.
-If you chose to reduce your number of employees or their salaries during the period, this will reduce the amount of your loan that can be forgiven.
+If you reduced your number of employees or their wages during the period, your loan forgiveness amount will be reduced.

-Once the amount is calculated, your lender will submit the information to the SBA and will notify you within 60 days regarding how much loan forgiveness you qualify for.
+Once the amount is calculated, your lender (Kabbage) will submit the information to the SBA within 60 days.
+The SBA will provide a final decision within 90 days of receiving your application from your lender.